MSNetrom/COMPSCI294ExperimentalMM_Final/README.md

 # COMPSCI294ExperimentalMM_Final

 I choose to use **Lightning** to make implementation easier and more readable.

-This code splits train data into train and validation data.
-It then trains a simple CNN model on the training data and validates during training.
-It not only validates on the validation data, but also the whole training data set every epoch.
-At the end of training, it tests the model on the test data.
 All of this is logged to tensorboard.
 Best models are saved to disk, measured by the validation loss (from normal validation set).

 ## Setup